jordanprescott/shiv_capstone/depth_map/wjstuff/demo_5/README.md

 ![Project Diagram](demo4.png)

 Fig 2.
-Demo4 Normal mode (running at 3fps on my Mac CPU only. ~10FPS on GPU computer)
+Demo5 Normal mode (running at 3fps on my Mac CPU only. ~10FPS on GPU computer)

 - There are two current modes in this demo.
 - There is a normal mode that announces all new objects that appear on the screen with spatial audio.
 - There is also a tracking mode that will play a tone to guide you towards that object until 1 meter away.
 - Finally, there is a WIP pygame GUI that is non-functional in this demo.
-- *The danger mode is not implemented yet*
+- There is a danger mode that will announce dangerous objects or objects less than 1 meter away.
+This mode overiddes all the modes automatically for safety.

 **Terminal user input**:
 - enter 0 for main state